Memory is the Executive Director, The African Women's Development and Communication Network (FEMNET).

 As a dynamic pan-African feminist, thought-leader and strategist, Memory is passionate about making a difference in the lives of women and girls using diverse approaches grounded in social justice, feminism and gender equality analysis and practice.
 She holds a Masters of Philosophy in Management, Integrated Water Resources with a focus on women in leadership and is currently pursuing a second Masters degree in Peace, Human Rights, Gender and Development.
 Memory joined FEMNET in April 2016 as Head of Programmes, leading and strategically coordinating the programmatic conceptualization, implementation, monitoring and evaluation of FEMNET’s advocacy, communication and capacity building approaches.
 Prior to joining FEMNET, Memory worked a Gender and Economic Empowerment specialist at International Youth Foundation.
 She also served as the Executive Director of The Women’s Trust in Zimbabwe, following an accomplished 8 years in the UN in various capacities at UN Women, UNIFEM and UNFPA at both regional and national level.
 Memory values deep relations that are empowering and timeless.

-George Awalla leads VSO’s programmes in Kenya, is also co-sponsor for VSO’s Resilience Programmes and is a Co-Chair of SDGs Kenya Forum.
+George Awalla leads VSO’s partnerships and fundraising in Horn of Africa, covering Ethiopia, Somalia, Kenya and South Sudan, and is a Co-Chair of SDGs Kenya Forum.
 George has over 20 years work experience in programme development and management, fundraising, and civil society leadership.
 George has MBA degree specialising in strategic management, is finalising a Masters degree in Development Studies.
 His first degree was in Agriculture Education and Extension.
 George serves as Executive Liaison for the Mandela Washington Fellowship Programme/Young African Leadership Initiative in East and Central Africa under IREX.

 George has also worked in West Africa as project coordinator for Development in Nigeria.
 George has wide experience in management of donor funded international development programmes in Education, Livelihoods, Governance, Gender and Social Inclusion. placements, George provides technical advise to Viwango a CSO standards mechanism in Kenya; and was involved in the development of Women Economic Empowerment Strategy for Kenya.
 He has also been a writer on development issues for The Governor a monthly magazine on governance and development issues